peter0083/van_ai_coding_challenge_4/README.md

 - a reasonably accurate model.
 - documentation explaining your process.
 - To submit, post your submission's repository link on the #coding_challenge  Slack channel (on the Vancouver School of AI workspace) before the due date.

+## Black Friday - Consumer Marital Status Prediction
+Data source: Kaggle

+Motivation: Black Friday is only a few weeks away. 😄

+In coding challenge 3, I created a linear regression model.
+This time, I created a random forest classifier to predict the marital status of a consumer based on other features in the data set.

+Please access the file model.ipynb for my classification model.